 The Forum Alternative would meet most but not all of the project applicant's objectives for the project.
-Because the Forum Alternative would first require feasibly acquiring the aite, the proposed arena and associated development would require a complete redesign, including necessary NBA review and approval, along with review and approval through the City of Inglewood, including preparation of a new CEQA document, there is substantial uncertainty regarding the feasibility of site-control-and-whether Alternative 7 would allow the applicant to begin hosting LA Clippers home games in the 2024-2025 season.
+Because the Forum Alternative would first require feasibly acquiring the site, the proposed area and associated development would require a complete redesign, including necessary NBA review and approval, along with review and approval through the City of Inglewood, including preparation of a new CEQA document, there is substantial uncertainty regarding the feasibility of site control and whether Alternative 7 would allow the applicant to begin hosting LA Clippers home games in the 2024-2025 season.
 (ESA Alternatives Memo, p.
 23.)
 For this reason, the Forum Alternative could be unable to meet project applicant Objective 1a.

-17077.001 4847-6266-0032.1 DRAFT (June 12, 2020) Page [PAGE] of [NUMPAGES] Comment [U10]: Suggest deleting; this is confusing and design/entitlements process is already described below.
+Comment [U10]: Suggest deleting; this is confusing and design/entitlements process is already described below.